QuietMorning/SGHMC/README.md

 `data`: contain the data for the real-world rexamples using the developed algorithms, including the data for Bayes Neural Network Classifier application and the Airbnb dataset.
 `src`: contains the source code for all the algorithms and gradient functions.
 `Tests`: contains the test cases for the algorithm implementations.
+`Examples`: contains two real-world applications of the algorithm and an application on the simulated data.

 [To be completed]